qRe0/hello-world/README.md

+# Name
-# hello-world
+hello-world
+## Description
-Repo of Git course about repos
+This repo is used to complete Git course about repos